Mother Teresa to be made Catholic saint in September - paper

 A Vatican spokesman said he had no information about the report.

-The paper, which has been well informed about similar stories in the past, said the pope would most likely hold a canonization ceremony for Mother Teresa in early September.
+The paper, which has been well informed about similar stories in the past, said the pope would most likely hold a canonisation ceremony for Mother Teresa in early September.

 Mother Teresa was born Anjezë Gonxhe Bojaxhiu of Albanian parents in Macedonia in 1910 in what was then part of the Ottoman Empire.